Jobs

 Your profile

-You have a sound knowledge of computer science, code optimization and its principles, and an understanding of the application domain, i.e. atomic-scale simulations in chemistry, condensed-matter physics and/or materials science.
-The software stack is Python-centric, but also includes components in compiled languages (e.g. C, C++, Rust), as well as utilities that rely on web components written in javascript/typescript.
+You have a sound knowledge of computer science, code optimization and its principles, and an understanding of the application domains, i.e. atomic-scale simulations in chemistry and materials science.
+The current software stack is Python-centric, but also includes components in compiled languages (Rust, C++, CUDA).
+It will be expanded to support other languages and platforms, so you should be comfortable working in a multi-language environment, and have a willingness to learn new programming languages and tools as needed.

-Experience with the following is preferred, though there will be ample opportunities to learn and gain more experience with all of these skills on the job:
+Having some of the following qualifications is preferred, as well as a willingness to learn new skills and gain more experience on the job:

 You should have a bachelor’s degree in computer science, mathematics or natural sciences, preferably with a masters, Ph.D., or relevant industry experience.